Quantitative disorder effects in low-dimensional spin systems: Spin systems with continuous symmetry

 \end{theorem} The next result presents our quantitative estimates in dimension $d=4$. \begin{theorem} Let $n\ge 2$ and $d = 4$.
 Let $\beta > 0$ be the inverse temperature, $\lambda>0$ be the disorder strength and $h \in \R^n$ with $|h|\le 1$ be the deterministic external field.
-There exist constants $C>0$ depending only on $n$, $\Psi$ and $\lambda$ such that for each integer $L\ge 3$,
+There exists a constant $C>0$ depending only on $n$, $\Psi$ and $\lambda$ such that for each integer $L\ge 3$,

 \end{theorem} We again remark that, in the second part of Theorem~\ref{prop:subcritical} and Theorem~\ref{thm.thm2}, free and periodic boundary conditions are allowed as one of the options in the supremum.